Is Credit Monitoring Really Necessary?

 1. Early detection of identity theft and fraud

-There were 5.7 million fraud incidents in 2021 [*], and that number continues to rise.
+There were 5.4 million fraud incidents in 2022 with victims losing upwards of $9 billion [*].
 Credit monitoring is a powerful tool for identifying and avoiding fraud attempts or identity theft.

 A credit monitoring service alerts you about the opening of a new account.
 If you don’t recognize the account, you may be the victim of identity theft.